dropbox/dependency-guard/README.md

 org.jetbrains:annotations:13.0
 ```

-You can customize choose to not track modules or artifacts:
+You can choose to not track modules or artifacts:
 ```kotlin
 dependencyGuard {
   configuration("releaseRuntimeClasspath") {